junyachen/GAIMC/README.md

+# Note

+This code is the implementation of 'Geography-Aware Inductive Matrix Completion for Personalized Point of Interest Recommendation in Smart Cities'

 # Running

 1. Run split_data for preprocess data, then run GMM_list to obtain features.
 Finally run TADW_list to obtain representations and AUC results.